 “Gratitude is happiness doubled by wonder.” — G.K.
 Chesterton

-As an example, check out this three-part lesson on Twitter from someone who has observed how the municipal court system hurts those most who can least afford it.
+As an example, check out this three-part lesson on Twitter from someone who has observed how the municipal court system disproportionately hurts those who can least afford it:

 I’ve seen a number of examples this week of white people who claim there’s no racism in this country (mostly because they’ve never experienced it).
 That’s not only naïve and uninformed, it’s insulting.

-But it's also an indicator that more happens than is visible to many of us because of our privilege.
-Or of the assumptions we make because we can't imagine a reality other than the one we're most closely associated with.
+But it’s also an indicator that more happens than is visible to many of us because of our privilege.
+And it’s indicative of the assumptions we make because we can’t imagine a reality other than the one we’re most closely associated with.

 I was reminded of this short story by Langston Hughes, which I’ve abridged:

 “Thank you, Ma’am”

 She was a large woman with a large purse that had everything in it but hammer and nails.
 It had a long strap, and she carried it slung across her shoulder.
 It was about eleven o’clock at night, and she was walking alone, when a boy ran up behind her and tried to snatch her purse.
 The strap broke and the boy fell on his back on the sidewalk.
 The large woman simply turned around and kicked him right square in the pants.
 Then she reached down, picked the boy up by his shirt front, and shook him until his teeth rattled.